 Sales & Distribution

-Via distribution, wholesale and online B2C
+Via distribution, wholesale to pharmacies and authorised prescribers.

 Got questions?
 Let’s answer them